Last updated on June 4, 2026

 Mana Confluence

 Mana Confluence is usually an upgrade over City of Brass for a couple reasons.
-Itโ€™s legal in more formats and it hurts the user only while tapped for mana, while City of Brass can be tapped by your opponent with Fire // Ice or something similar and hurt you in the process.
-Either way itโ€™s a somewhat painful way to generate mana of all colors, which is good in 4- and 5-color decks.
+Itโ€™s legal in more formats and it hurts the user only when tapped for mana, while City of Brass can be tapped by your opponent with Fire // Ice or something similar and hurt you in the process.
+Either way, itโ€™s a somewhat painful way to generate mana of all colors, which is good enough in 4- and 5-color decks.

 Sliver Hive